diogoff/real-time-tomo/README.md

     - Together with the reconstructions, the script also gathers the corresponding bolometer data.
 Currently, these bolometer data come from the PPF system but it is expected that, in real-time, they will come from another source (e.g. JPF).

-    - An output file `train_data.hdf` will be created with the bolometer and tomography data.
+    - An output file `train_data.hdf` will be created with the the bolometer and tomography data that will be used for training.

 2. Run `python train_weights.py` to train the model.